James Banks III: Professional career

-Hapoel Be'er Sheva (2020–2021)

 On August 1, 2020, Banks signed his first professional contract, a one-year deal with Hapoel Be'er Sheva of the Israeli Premier League.
 He said: "It was just a great overall situation for me, with the need on that team for a big like me, the opportunity to play in the Winner League, which is one of the biggest leagues over there in Europe ...
 There’s a lot of spiritual and holy things (to visit)...
 There’s a lot of history over there."
 In 2020–21 he led the Israel Basketball Premier League in blocked shots per game (1.8).

-Birmingham Squadron (2021–2022)

 In August 2021, Banks joined the Cleveland Cavaliers for the 2021 NBA Summer League and on October 9, 2021, he signed with the New Orleans Pelicans.
 However, he was waived prior to the start of the season.
 On October 25, he signed with the Birmingham Squadron as an affiliate player.

-Texas Legends (2022–present)

 On February 9, 2022, the Texas Legends traded for Banks, following season-ending injuries to both their centers, Tyler Davis and Loudon Love.

+On October 20, 2023, Banks signed with the Boston Celtics, but was waived the same day.
+Eight days later, he joined the Maine Celtics.

+On August 28, 2024, Banks signed with Greek club Aris.

+On January 23, 2025, Banks returned to the Maine Celtics.

+For the 2025–26 season, Banks was added to the roster of the San Antonio Spurs' NBA G League affiliate, the Austin Spurs.